rockettheme/docs/Docs/wordpress/themes/chapelco/demo_footer.md

 * Leaving everything else at its default setting, select **Save**.

 ### Text
 You will need to enter the following in the main text field to create this text widget as it appears in our demo.
-The title is left blank.

 ~~~
 <div class="rt-image">